Converting T1-weighted MRI from 3T to 7T quality using deep learning: Discussion

-One of the most significant findings of this study was that automated amygdala segmentations taken from synthetic 7T images more closely matched expert manual segmentations than automated segmentations from the source 3T images.
+One of the most significant findings of this study was that automated segmentations taken from synthetic 7T images more closely matched 7T segmentations than automated segmentations from the source 3T images.
 Most classic MRI-based automated brain segmentation tools need a great deal of user input and quality control when applied to 7T data in order to achieve intended performance \citep{Svanera2021,Chu2024}, which is why manual segmentation remains popular for this modality \citep{Berron2017}.
 However, with cleaner segmentations, there is precedent for 7T data outperforming 3T data in recognizing age-related changes to the brain \citep{Chu2024}.
-While our results point to some optimism in synthetic 7T images helping to improve segmentation of 3T data without any manual adjustment, we cannot conclude from the present work whether our findings generalize to other brain structures.
-It is also noteworthy that our synthetic 7T afforded no advantages over the original 3T in using brain structure derivatives from automated segmentations to predict cognitive diagnosis.
+While our results point to some optimism in synthetic 7T images helping to improve segmentation of 3T data without any manual adjustment, we cannot conclude from the present work whether the segmentations themselves were truly more precise.
+This would require ground truth manual segmentations performed using the NextBrain or SynthSeg protocol to be available.
+It is noteworthy that our synthetic 7T afforded no advantages over the original 3T in using brain structure derivatives from automated segmentations to predict cognitive diagnosis.
 However, this does not necessarily provide any information on segmentation quality as incorrect segmentations can actually lead to better prediction.
-For example, Freesurfer is well known to produce age bias on medial temporal lobe segmentation that over-inflate aging effects (i.e. over-segmentation of younger brains and/or under-segmentation of older brains) \citep{Srinivasan2020,Wenger2014}, and AI approaches are also well-known to capitalize on bias to make predictions \citep{Mihan2024}.
+For example, old versions of Freesurfer produce age bias on medial temporal lobe segmentation that over-inflate aging effects (i.e.\ over-segmentation of younger brains and/or under-segmentation of older brains) \citep{Srinivasan2020,Wenger2014}, and AI approaches are also well-known to capitalize on bias to make predictions \citep{Mihan2024}.
 Other brain imaging work has shown that age and different pipelines introduce bias on brain morphology that nonetheless does not influence performance of downstream prediction \citep{Debiasi2023}.
 Therefore, we cannot conclude that similar downstream prediction performance is reflective of segmentation quality.
 However, we are encouraged that synthetic 7T images produced by our model do not suffer any decrement in prediction performance that might be suggestive of hallucination.
 Further investigation is needed to confirm the finding of synthetic 7T improving brain region segmentation over 3T images used to generate them, as this would carry great potential toward the utility of our model to the general research community.